aarushgoradia/aarush-site/README.md

 ## Deployment

 Perfect for GitHub Pages!
-Just build and deploy the `dist` folder.
+Just build and deploy with a single command.

-Access the live site [here](https://aarushgoradia.com)
+Access the live site at [aarushgoradia.com](https://aarushgoradia.com) 🌐